rodneyknaap/atx-286at-v1-mainboard/README.md

 ## Not suitable for novice builder
 I should mention, building this system is an advanced work, not for novice builders.
 Only someone who knows what they are getting into should attempt this.

-## Final gerbers are being developed and will be published when finished
-I am working on updated PCB designs which will incorporate the last changes.
-I will not order and build these PCBs myself because of the high PCB costs for 4 layer boards.
-I will keep both the first and final revisions online so any interested builder can choose the version of my design that they would want.
-Remember, it remains any builder's own responsibility and task to get the system to an operational condition.
-Do not attempt to build this design otherwise.

 ## LAN and SCSI adapter
 The RTL8019AS should not be populated, it and the SCSI controller will be removed from the final PCB.
 SCSI in the first design is untested because I don't have this chip available.
 For LAN access I advise to choose for example a UMC UM9007AF based card or any other card which works.
 I advise against using a RTL8019AS based card.